-Vegan marshmallow recipe means gelatin-free s'mores
+Vegan marshmallow recipe means gelatin-free treats for all

 In early 2009, I set out to create an "open source" vegan marshmallow recipe.
 Vegan marshmallows have eluded the public sphere for many moons.
 There are a few vegan marshmallow recipes floating around the Internet but, at the time of writing this, most were total flops.